linode/docs/docs/guides/development/python/python-testing-frameworks-for-use-with-jupyter-notebook/index.md

     return result
 {{< /file >}}

-### Doctest Unit Testing Example
+### Doctest Unit Test Example

 Doctest uses docstrings (`'''`) to know which tests to execute and verify.
 To find your test cases, Doctest searches for `>>>` within a docstring and executes the test.
 Then, it compares its result with the expected result included in your test case.
-For example, the first test case in the `main.py` file below, tests for a negative number passed as the input to the `factorial(n)` function.
+For example, the first test case in the `test_example.py` file below, tests for a negative number passed as the input to the `factorial(n)` function.
 The expected result should be the following error, `ValueError: n must be >= 0`.
 There are six tests in all, each of them following the same pattern.

-The following is a complete `main.py` Doctest Python example module.
+The following is a an example Doctest Python module.

-{{< file "main.py" >}}
+{{< file "test_example.py" >}}
 # !/usr/bin/python

 def factorial(n):